ton-community/ton-docs/docs/develop/ethereum-to-ton/tvm-vs-evm.md

 ### TON Virtual Machine (TVM)

 - TVM uses FunC as a high-level language designed for writing TON smart contracts.
-It is a functional language with static types and support for algebraic data types.
+It is a procedural language with static types and support for algebraic data types.
 FunC compiles to Fift, which in turn compiles to TVM bytecode.

 ## Conclusion